Department of Counseling & Psychological Studies

 The Department of Counseling & Psychological Studies is committed to providing education, training, and leadership to its students to assist them in developing into the most highly skilled, knowledgeable, and competent professionals and practitioners.
 The department offers a variety of competitive master’s level graduate programs in Counseling Psychology, Mental Health Counseling, School Counseling, School Psychology and a doctoral program in Counselor Education and Supervision (with a Specialization in Social Justice Counseling).
 The department also offers certificate programs in Clinical Pastoral Counseling, Addictions Counseling and Psychotherapy and a specialization in Adlerian Psychology.
 The thrust of the department is to prepare its students to become certified and/ or licensed in their fields of study.

-In spring 2024, the department is proud to offer the University's first Ph.D. program.
-The program will be a Doctor of Philosophy in Counselor Education and Supervision with a specialization in Social Justice Counseling.
-This innovative program will help to position Bowie State University as the premier institution in training and preparing students as future social justice counselors, educators, and researchers.
+In Spring 2024, the department proudly launched the University’s first Doctor of Philosophy (Ph.D.) program, specifically in Counselor Education and Supervision with a specialization in Social Justice Counseling.
+This groundbreaking program further positions Bowie State University as a premier institution for preparing future social justice counselors, counselor educators, and researchers.

-At the master's level, in February 2019, the Council for Accreditation in Counseling and Related Educational Programs (CACREP) awarded our Mental Health Counseling and School Counseling programs with full accreditation through March 2025.
-As the only two programs within the University System of Maryland (USM) with this distinction, the department is proudly recognized as one of the top in the region.
+At the master’s level, in February 2026, the department’s Mental Health Counseling and School Counseling programs received reaffirmation of accreditation through 2034 from the Council for Accreditation in Counseling and Related Educational Programs (CACREP).
+As the only two CACREP-accredited programs within the University System of Maryland (USM) holding this distinction, the department continues to be recognized as one of the leading counseling programs in the region.